babylonchain/networks/bbn-test-4/integration/wallet.md

       and [Golang](https://github.com/babylonchain/babylon/tree/dev/btcstaking)
       Bitcoin Staking libraries.
     - our reference web application [implementation](https://github.com/babylonchain/simple-staking).
-- For information about operating your own backend API, please read this [document](./staking-backend.md)
+- For information about operating your own back-end, please read this [document](./staking-backend.md)

 **Option-3**, develop Bitcoin staking as a feature of your extension wallet,